erinadv/bob_burgers/README.md

 # Bob_burgers
-The Bob's Burgers App is an application based on the television show Bob's Burgers, that contains data for hundreds of characters and images from the show.
+The Bob's Burgers App is an application based on the television show <a href="https://www.fox.com/bobs-burgers/">Bob's Burgers</a>, that contains data for hundreds of characters and images from the show.
 Built with React Native and Expo.

 # Bob's Burgers API
 https://www.bobsburgersapi.com/documentation